oliverswitzer/phoenix_heroku_template/README.md

 * erlang 24.1
 * LiveView
 * esbuild
 * Ecto / Postgres

-### 🛠  Setup & Customzie
+# 🛠  Setup & Customzie

-1. Clone this repo, or click "Use Template" in Github to add to your github repositories
+To quickly make this boilerplate yours, I've provided easy-to-find placeholders that make it a breeze to rename this app to your desired app.

-2. Globally replace an easy-to-find placeholder in the app with your desired app name
+You will need to globally replace the `RenameMe` / `rename_me` placeholder in the app with your desired app name

-Replace all instances of `RenameMe` in the app with your app name.
+1. Replace all instances of `RenameMe` in the app with your app name.
 I use this [Vim tool](https://github.com/brooth/far.vim) to do this.

 `:Far RenameMe YourElixirModuleName **/*`